kubernetes/community/contributors/design-proposals/admission_control_extension.md

     External admission must not significantly regress performance in large and dense clusters
 6. Reliable
     External admission should be capable of being "production-grade" for deployment in an extremely large and dense cluster
-7. Consistent
+7. Internally Consistent
     Developing an admission controller should reuse as much infrastructure and tools as possible from building custom controllers so as to reduce the cost of extension.

 ### Specification

-Based on close observation of the actual admission control patterns in use, the majority of mutation occurs on creation, and validation of creation and updates *without mutation* dominate the remainder of the calls.
+Based on observation of the actual admission control implementations the majority of mutation occurs as part of creation, and a large chunk of the remaining controllers are for side-effect free validation of creation and updates.
 Therefore we propose the following changes to Kubernetes:

-1. Allow some controllers to act as "initializers" - watching the API and mutating the object before it is visible to others This would reuse the majority of the infrastructure in place for controllers to be reused.
+1. Allow some controllers to act as "initializers" - watching the API and mutating the object before it is visible to normal clients.
+    This would reuse the majority of the infrastructure in place for controllers.
 Because creation is one-way, the object can be "revealed" to regular clients once a set list of initializers is consumed.
-These controllers can run on the cluster as pods.
+These controllers could run on the cluster as pods.
 2. Add a generic **external admission webhook** controller that is non-mutating (thus parallelizable) This generic webhook API would resemble `admission.Interface` and be given the input object (for create) and the previous object (for update).
 After initialization or on any update, these hooks would be invoked in parallel